thiagowfx/cos-600-cycleshooter/README.md

 Additional custom targets:

 - `make run` - to run the main executable of the project
-- `make run_tests` - to run the unit tests
+- `make run_tests` - to run the unit tests (with google test)

 Dependencies
 ============

-If you want to build Ogre and/or Bullet, you must have the dependencies of those libraries already installed on your system.
+If you want to build Bullet, Ogre or SFML, you must have some dependencies already installed on your system:

 On Ubuntu:
-- `sudo apt-get build-dep libogre-1.9-dev libbullet-dev`
+- `sudo apt-get build-dep libbullet-dev libogre-1.9-dev libsfml-dev; sudo apt-get install libglew-dev libudev-dev`

 On Arch Linux:
-- `sudo pacman -S $(expac -S "%E" bullet ogre)`
+- `sudo pacman -S $(expac -S "%E" bullet ogre sfml)`

 How to use each library
 =======================